Valdorff/rp-thoughts/leb_safety/readme.md

 the market they've been able to sample is truly representative of the future market.
 I will show that we already have strong evidence that the EL reward market varies significantly over time.
 I will use that understanding to estimate some "clearly" unsafe bond levels.

+In the end, I conclude that it's possible to enable LEB4s (or in theory smaller) using either a trust-based penalty system with node-level collateral OR a system relying on negative commission OR a hybrid system to try to gain benefits of both options.

 ## A brief aside about penalties
 Right now penalties allow 2 strikes and thereafter are 10% of the NO deposit amount (ie, 1.6 ETH per